mina-bui/HTML_CSS_Vulcan_Project/README.md

-# TWD HTML/CSS Project
+# Vulcan - TWD HTML/CSS Project
-This is a TWD HTML/CSS Project made with Sass.
+A BCIT TWD assignment whose goal was to replicate a high fidelity mockup, for a company called "Vulcan".